maydoug/maydoug/README.md

 ### Hellooo! 👋 Welcome to my profile

-My name is Maycon and ...:

- - 😄 I really like to learn
+Hello dear, I'm Maycon Douglas

- - 📊 I'm working with System Administration
+ - 📊 I'm working with Fullstack Development at WoodVerso a wonderfull place ✨
- - 📚 Currently studying JavaScript, NodeJS, React, VueJS, ReactNative ;
- - 🌍 And I also like to travel
+ - 💬 I really love work with NodeJS in Backend and React or React Native in front !
+ - ⚡ let's code !